 Donald Falkenstein is vice president, finance and administration.
 In addition to overseeing CASE's finances, investments and administration, Don advises the board of trustees and senior staff on financial planning, budgeting, cash flow, investment priorities and policy matters.

-Don joined CASE as its controller in 1998 and has more than 25 years of experience in association financial management with CASE and the American Society of Internal Medicine, where he served as chief financial officer, director of finance and computer operations, and comptroller.
+Don joined CASE as its controller in 1998 and has more than 35 years of experience in association financial management with CASE and the American Society of Internal Medicine where he served as chief financial officer, director of finance and computer operations, and comptroller.
 He also worked as an accountant for a D.C.-area accounting firm and served in the U.S. Air Force.

 Don is a member of the American Society of Association Executives and the Center for Association Leadership.
 He holds a bachelor's degree in accounting from George Mason University.

-Before joining CASE, Ron served as principal of Mattocks & Associates Inc. and held senior-level marketing and membership roles at the American College of Cardiology, the American Society for Training and Development, the American Academy of Ophthalmology and the New Jersey Hospital Association.
-In addition, he has served as assistant vice president for institutional advancement at Rowan University in New Jersey.
-He is author of the book Zone of Insolvency: How Nonprofits Avoid Hidden Liabilities and Build Financial Strength (Wiley, 2008).
+Previously, Ron served as CASE's vice president for marketing, membership and external relations.
+Before joining CASE in 2009, Ron served as principal of Mattocks & Associates Inc. and held senior-level marketing and membership roles at the American College of Cardiology, the American Society for Training and Development, the American Academy of Ophthalmology and the New Jersey Hospital Association.
+In addition, he served as assistant vice president for institutional advancement at Rowan University in New Jersey.

 Ron earned master's degrees in management from the University of Pennsylvania and in education/public relations from Rowan University.
 He earned a bachelor's degree from Philadelphia Biblical University.